zsombro/darwinjs/README.md

 # darwin.js
 darwin.js is a small library written in JavaScript to aid the creation of simple genetic algorithms in the browser.
-It doesn't do any fancy does, but what it does can be done pretty quickly and simply.
+It doesn't do any fancy stuff, but what it does can be done pretty quickly and simply.
 It's not really meant to be a robust soft computing library, instead it's a simple tool for educational and prototyping purposes.

 ## It's actually pretty easy to use